Starting a Business

 J.J.
 Starr

-Business insurance is usually an essential piece to a healthy business.
-Most small businesses will need at least one type of business insurance policy.
-Small businesses with a few employees, equipment, vehicles, and a permanent location may need to carry five or more policies.
+Most small businesses can benefit from at least one type of business insurance policy.
+Small businesses with employees, expensive equipment, vehicles, and a permanent location may need a combination of different types of business insurance.

 This guide will walk you through the most common forms of business insurance.
-Plus, it will provide you with a pricing guide to help you estimate your costs.
 By the end, you should have a clear idea of which policies you need and what you need to budget.
+However, this article is not intended to offer legal or financial advice.
+Always consult your attorney, state laws, and business advisors when deciding on your policy.

-Four common types of small business insurance
+Common types of small business insurance

 Though your small business may not ultimately require all four of the following policies, be sure to consider their value carefully before deciding.